status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 ### Compared dimensions

 **Request for comments: What's a  better way to decompose these properties?
 Ideally something like 2-5 dimensions that matter most.
-Right now it reads a bit like a laundry list, or like an ad hoc classification.*
+Right now it reads a bit like a laundry list, or like an ad hoc classification.
+Update April 1: Factored other considerations out into guarantees and practical application/protocol considerations.
+Also tweaked How section to also deal with transport requirements and peer discovery.**

 These dimensions are largely taken from the survey paper by Martins as well, with some small tweaks.
 To make it easier to survey, we divide up the dimensions into rough sections.